lexibank/tlopo/out/vol2/chapter3.md

 References to ‘shore’ occur also in locative expressions (see Chapter 8).
-To a person at sea, reflexes of POc &ast;qutan will refer to the shore, while to a person inland, reflexes of &ast;laur can carry the same interpretation.
+To a person at sea, reflexes of POc _&ast;qutan_ will refer to the shore, while to a person inland, reflexes of _&ast;laur_ can carry the same interpretation.

 <a id="s-3-2"></a>
 ## 3.2.
 Bay

-The gloss of our next reconstruction, POc &ast;tobwa is soundly based for PEOc, but depends for promotion to POc on reinterpretation of the name given to the barrier reef islands which enclose Marovo Lagoon.
+The gloss of our next reconstruction, POc _&ast;tobʷa_ is soundly based for PEOc, but depends for promotion to POc on reinterpretation of the name given to the barrier reef islands which enclose Marovo Lagoon.
 POc &ast;tobwa is also the reconstructed form for ‘belly, stomach, bag’ and it is possible that ‘bay’ is a metaphorical extension of the term.

 <table>
 <tr>